A Game of Thrones: A Song of Ice and Fire NWN2 Persistent World

 ... their followers.
 Various actions, such as incest and kinslaying, are considered offensive to the gods.
 Weirwood trees with faces carved into them, called heart trees, are considered sacred.
 Prayer, oaths, ...

-... may also say their vows before a weirwood.
-The common ceremony for nobility involves the bride wearing a maiden’s cloak that depicts her house colours and sometimes crest.
-During the ceremony the bride’s ...
+... but followers of the old gods may also say their vows before a weirwood.
+The common ceremony for nobility involves the bride wearing a maiden’s cloak that depicts her house colours and sometimes crest. ...

 (World of Westeros/Geography)